tomoyukikashiro/blog.tomoyukikashiro.me/_posts/2015-06-09-how-to-use-kaminari-from-array.md

 slug: how-to-use-kaminari-from-array
 ---

-You can generate pager object using [kaminari](https://github.com/amatsuda/kaminari)
+You can generate pager object using [kaminari](https://github.com/amatsuda/kaminari) from array object.

 {% highlight ruby %}
 # select admin user and push to array